Xilinx/ml-suite/mxnet.md

 # MxNet Tutorial

 ## Introduction
-This tutorial shows how to execute 8 bit networks through [MxNet][] with the included GoogLeNet v1 model.
-Each of mode of models has been put into a run script, that passes a few sample images, to show accuracy and measure performance.
+This tutorial shows how to execute 8-bit networks through [MxNet][] with the included GoogLeNet v1 model.
+Each of mode of models has been put into a run script that passes a few sample images, to show accuracy and measure performance.

 For instructions on launching and connecting to instances, see [here][].